amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 ### Turn-based access model

-The turn-based access model ensures that at any time there's at most one thread active inside an actor instance.
-To understand why this is useful, consider the following example of a method that increments a counter value:
+The turn-based access model ensures that at any given moment there's at most one thread active inside an actor instance.
+To understand the significance, consider the following example of a method that increments a counter value:

 ```csharp
 public int Increment()